dianeooty/PyBank-and-Pypoll-analysis/README.md

 ## Acknowledgements
-- Many thanks to my learning instructors, TAs, classmates and learning assistants.
+- Many thanks to my learning instructors, TAs and learning assistants.
+Also, special thanks to Kelsey Brantner and Alex Hart in my study group.

 ## Contact